RollandJeremy/ProjectWeb/README.md

 You have two possibilities : login or register.
 You need to register yourself first.
 Then you can log yourself.
 Once you are redirected with the page with all our widgets.
-All the grahs are created with the database we generated before.
+All the graphics are created with the database we generated before.

 The pictures in the last part are links to the wikipedia of the killers displayed.